yiisoft/yii2/docs/guide/input-file-upload.md

 Uploading Files
 ===============

-Uploading files in Yii is usually done with the help of [[yii\web\UploadedFile]] which encapsulates each uploaded file as an `UploadedFile` object.
+Uploading files in Yii is usually done with the help of [[yii\http\UploadedFile]] which encapsulates each uploaded file as an `UploadedFile` object.
 Combined with [[yii\widgets\ActiveForm]] and [models](structure-models.md), you can easily implement a secure file uploading mechanism.